mikelg128/Project-Kestrel/Doc/GitCheatSheet.md

 ***Do this when you are done working on the features in the "feature_branch" and are ready to merge it with dev.
 Alternatively, you can accomplish this by opening a pull request on Github.***

+First, make sure your commits on your local version of *feature_branch* are pushed to the remote.

-First, switch to the *dev* branch:
+Switch to the *dev* branch:

     git checkout dev